The best programming languages for the backend

 Golang

-Golang or Go is a programming language developed by Google.
+Golang, also known as Go, is a programming language developed by Google.
 It is becoming increasingly popular as it is ideally suited for scalable network services as well as cluster and cloud computing.
-It is now widely used for the backend, especially when developing software and real-time applications.
-Good examples of the use of Go as a backend language are online games, video conferencing applications, community storage solutions as well as embedded software systems and chat messaging applications.
+It is now often used for the backend, especially when it comes to developing software and real-time applications.
+Good examples of the use of Go as a backend language are online games, video conferencing applications, community storage solutions, embedded software systems and chat messaging applications.

 The advantages of Golang as a backend language: |